FullStackForger/redux-worker/README.md

 - [x] typescript setup for the client with esm module
 - [x] utilizing webpack-dll plugin for improved performance
 - [ ] redux devtools plugin for ease of debugging

+## References
+- [neomjs](https://github.com/neomjs/neo) - framework for creating multi-process apps with use of modern ES modules (.mjs).